People are what make our company great.

 Asif’s accomplishments emphasize over 10 years of experience in the areas of operational management and over 9 years of experience in accounts receivable management.
 Many of the processes implemented were modeled after the best practices of major insurers.

-His knowledge of implementation and process control, technology and automation in various aspects of accounts receivable management business aided Asif to quickly ascend to Chief Operating Officer of Brown and Joseph.
+His knowledge of implementation and process control, technology and automation in various aspects of accounts receivable management business aided Asif to quickly ascend to Chief Operating Officer of Brown & Joseph.

 Stacy Affatigato joined Brown & Joseph in 2007 to manage the company’s growing litigation department.
 She worked closely with insurance clients to reduce frivolous nuisance litigation while increasing client net-back through productive negotiation and litigation.